Last Updated on October 29, 2024

 These events stem from China’s extensive history, often from religious beliefs and historical occurrences.
 These occasions give marketers a closer insight into the country’s evolution and help them understand the average consumer lifestyle and purchasing behaviors.

-And since these festivals have an undeniable economic impact, these events can serve as marketing metrics for foreign companies to connect with Chinese consumers.
+Since these festivals have an undeniable economic impact, they can serve as marketing metrics for foreign companies to connect with Chinese consumers.

 You can count on these events to present business opportunities, but the market competition between foreign and local brands is often fiercer than you think.
 Remember that standing out from the crowd requires strategies beyond typical marketing approaches.